 The Council of Affiliates is comprised of (4) affiliate representatives who serve on NACDL's Board of Directors.
 Council members are elected by the local leadership of affiliated organizations and are responsible for representing the interests of all 95 NACDL Affiliates to its Board.
 The Council is primarily tasked with coordinating information and maintaining the relationship between NACDL and its county, city, state-wide, and international Affiliates.

-The Council is broken-up by region.
+The current Council is broken-up by region.

 Please identify your Affiliate representative below: